 An appeals court today upheld death sentences for two gang members, who were both convicted of a double murder during an attempted robbery in the summer of 1997.
 Attorneys for Joseph Mora and Ruben Rangel argued more than 20 issues on appeal.
 California’s 2nd District Court of Appeal denied all but one, related to a jury instruction about multiple murders, which it cited as a “harmless” error because of the “overwhelming evidence” supporting the jury panel’s conclusions.

 On the evening of Aug.
-24, 1997, victims Andy Encinas and Jose Urrutia and a third man left a party to help Encinas’ girlfriend with a flat tire on her car.
+24, 1997, victims Andy Encinas and Antonio Urrutia and a third man left a party to help Encinas’ girlfriend with a flat tire on her car.
 Once the tire was repaired, the girlfriend drove to Compton to drop off one of her friends and the men followed behind in a Toyota 4Runner.
 In Compton, Mora and Rangel approached members of the group, demanded that Encinas and Urrutia turn over their wallets and then shot them inside Encinas’ SUV, leaving the third man alive in the back seat.

 A summary of the crime included in the majority opinion by Justice Mariano-Florentino Cuellar stated that the two defendants had been at a house on the same street prior to the murders, drinking beer and snorting methamphetamine.
 After the shooting, they ran back to the house, bragging about what they’d done, with Rangel saying he would have fired more shots if his gun hadn’t jammed.